-Do NOT make any other changes in the
+Do NOT make any other changes to the

 When you open the folder of this task, you will notice four files:

 Makefile: Use this file to compile and run the program or clean up the folder with it.
 You MUST NOT commit any changes to this file!

-snake.h: This file contains relevant includes, typedefs and predefined values, you can change them as you wish but be careful, you must not push this file, therefor all changes are irrelevant for us.
+archaeologist.h: This file contains relevant includes, typedefs, predefined values.
+You can change them as you wish but be careful: you must not push this file.
+Therefore all changes are irrelevant for us.

 searescue.c: This is the only file that will be checked and used by the test system.
 Please follow the TODOs and ONLY change and add code between TODO BEGIN and TODO END!